Rhesus Antibodies Test

 A few millilitres of blood from a vein is required.

-Rhesus Antibodies (Rh Ab's) are produced by a Rhesus negative woman in response to exposure to Rhesus antigens in the blood of her Rhesus positive baby.
+Rhesus antibodies are produced by a Rhesus negative woman in response to exposure to Rhesus antigens in the blood of her Rhesus positive baby.

 Rhesus negative individuals will react to the Rhesus protein by producing antibodies against it.